What is the Avant-Garde

 Abstractionism and Cinema

-To help him make this film was the painter and photographer Man Ray who he had created a few years earlier Retour à la raison with the technique of rayography invented by himself: he exposed objects in contact with photographic paper or film to create images without using the camera.
+Halfway between abstract cinema and Dadaism is the work of Marcel Duchamp, Anémic Cinéma (1926): 19 rotating optical discs, 10 composed of geometric figures and nine decorated with meaningless phrases.
+Duchamp called them rotorilievi.
+Assisting him in making this film was the painter and photographer Man Ray, who had created Retour à la raison a few years earlier using the technique of rayography that he invented himself: he exposed objects in contact with photographic paper or film to create images without using a camera.

 Cubism

 The effect of Cubism was complete and significant.
-In France and other nations Futurism, Suprematism, Dada, Constructivism, Vorticism, De Stijl and Art Deco established themselves in reaction to Cubism.
+In France and other nations, Futurism, Suprematism, Dada, Constructivism, Vorticism, De Stijl, and Art Deco established themselves in reaction to Cubism.
 Early Futurist paintings retain Cubism’s fusion of the past and present, the representation of various visions of the subject, while Constructivism is influenced by Picasso.
 Other typical elements of these different movements are the faceting or simplification of geometric figures and the association of mechanization and modern life.

 Cubism and Cinema